ankitpokhrel/shopctl/README.md

 ```

 #### Clone
-The `clone` command let's you duplicate a product.
+The `clone` command lets you duplicate a product.
 You can update fields like handle, title, tags and status when cloning the issue.
 The command also allows you to replace a part of the string (case-sensitive) in title and description using `--replace/-H` option.

 ```sh